Adam Barta: Music career

 In 2013 he starred in three viral music videos.
-The music video for "Serendipity" was met with heavy criticism, being called "the world's worst music video."
 He also starred in Tan Mom's music video which was also called "the worst [music] video ever."
 His music video with Jonah Falcon for their song "It's Too Big" was featured on VH1's Best Week Ever.
 He appeared twice on the Howard Stern show, with both Tan Mom and Falcon, on which Stern declared he was "making a niche" for himself in entertainment.
-In 2013 he released a parody of the George Michael & Aretha Franklin duet "I Knew You Were Waiting for Me," called "You Seemed Shady to Me" with Pandora Boxx from RuPaul's Drag Race, which hit #46 on the iTunes Comedy Charts.
+In 2013 he released a parody of the George Michael & Aretha Franklin duet "I Knew You Were Waiting for Me," called "You Seemed Shady to Me" with Pandora Boxx from RuPaul's Drag Race, which hit No. 46 on the iTunes Comedy Charts.
 He also released a song with Tan Mom on which he was featured called "Life of the Party," which E!
 News called "bad...really bad."
 He then released a song and music video with Myla Sinanaj called "I'm No Angel."
 Barta also released another controversial song with Sydney Leathers called "Weinerizer," which centered on Leathers' illicit sexting affair with NYC mayoral candidate Anthony Weiner.

 In January 2014 he released a song "Justified" with Toby Sheldon, dedicated to Justin Bieber.
 In February 2014, he released the single "See U Next Tuesday" with comedian Margaret Cho.
 It hit the top 75 on the iTunes comedy singles chart.
 In February 2015 it was announced Barta was releasing a new song and music video called "Movin Up" with Alana Thompson (aka Honey Boo Boo) and her sister Pumpkin.
 The song was released in 2016 and Barta was credited as creating the viral craze "the Honey Boo Boo bop".

-In 2016 he formed the group "The Pool Kids" with dance artist SK8, and the pair achieved a Billboard dance club charting single, "Heartbreak Hotline", peaking at #17 on the chart.
+In 2016 he formed the group "The Pool Kids" with dance artist SK8, and the pair achieved a Billboard dance club charting single, "Heartbreak Hotline", peaking at No. 17 on the chart.
 In 2017 he appeared on WE tv's Dr. Miami, where he got surgery, and also collaborated on a new song "Flawless", after the doctor told him it was his dream to be on the Billboard charts.
-The single debuted on the Billboard dance singles chart in April and peaked at #24.
-It also peaked at #32 on the Billboard dance club chart.
+The single debuted on the Billboard dance singles chart in April and peaked at No. 24.
+It also peaked at No. 32 on the Billboard dance club chart.
 He also released a song and music video with RuPaul's Drag Race season 9 contestant, Eureka O'Hara called "Body Positivity"'.
 The music video featured Farrah Abraham, who he previously had been suing for music royalties.